-Now, let's move on to simulating a cluster of eight nodes, interconnected by a network with one 8-port Top-of-Rack (ToR) switch and 200 Gbps, $2\mu s$ links.
+Now, let's move on to simulating a cluster of eight nodes, interconnected by a network with one 8-port Top-of-Rack (ToR) switch and 200 Gbps, 2μ s links.
 This will require one f1.16xlarge (8 FPGA) instance.

-Make sure you are ssh or mosh'd into your manager instance and have sourced sourceme-f1-manager.sh before running any of these commands.
+Make sure you are ssh or mosh'd into your manager instance and have sourced sourceme-fl-manager.sh before running any of these commands.